NGMLGroup/NGMLGroup.github.io/studentprojects.md

 - [x] Master project

-* Goal: Explore and improve GNN-based approaches to cluster the vertices of a graph.
+**Goal:** Explore and improve GNN-based approaches to cluster the vertices of a graph.
 The result of clustering can be used to generate a smaller coarsened graph.

+**Description:**
 This is a more theoretical project, which focuses on general methodologies for clustering the vertices of an *attributed graph*, i.e., a graph with information associated with its vertices and edges.
 Based on the clustering results, a smaller graph can be built to summarize as good as possible the information of the original graph.
 Such an approach can be seen as an equivalent of standard pooling in Convolutional Neural Networks, where the spatial information is gradually coarsened to gradually distill more high-level information from an image.
 As convolutional layers are interleaved with pooling layers in CNNs, message-passing layers are iterleaved with graph pooling operations in GNNs.